Kid-Bayou/HealthCare/README.md

 ### Example of Analysis:

 ```
+Projects\HealthCare> py healthcare_pal.py

+Enter the name of the drug prescribed to an elderly patient: COSENTYX

+Analysis of Drug for Elderly Patients:
-Step 1: Identifying cases involving elderly patients taking AFINITOR
+Step 1: Identifying cases involving elderly patients taking COSENTYX
-Found 5 cases of elderly patients taking AFINITOR
+Found 8 cases of elderly patients taking COSENTYX (Primary Substance: SECUKINUMAB)

-Step 2: Analyzing reactions and outcomes for AFINITOR in elderly patients
+Step 2: Analyzing reactions and outcomes for COSENTYX in elderly patients
-Top 3 reactions: Pulmonary embolism (2 cases), Nausea (1 case), Dizziness (1 case)
+Top 3 reactions: Fall (5 cases), Aortic occlusion (3 cases), Cerebrovascular accident (3 cases)
-Top 3 outcomes: Death (2 cases), Recovery (1 case), Hospitalization (2 cases)
+Top 3 outcomes: Hospitalization - Initial or Prolonged (31 cases), Other Serious (Important Medical Event) (20 cases), Death (7 cases)

-Step 3: Identifying potential drug interactions with AFINITOR
+Step 3: Identifying potential drug interactions with COSENTYX
-Top 3 potentially interacting drugs: LIPITOR (2 cases), ASPIRIN (1 case), XELJANZ (1 case)
+No interacting drugs found.
 Step 4: Calculating risk percentages
-Risk of hospitalization: 40.00%
+Risk of death: 87.50%
 Step 5: Generating recommendation based on analysis
-Recommendation: Based on the analysis of elderly patients taking AFINITOR:
+Recommendation: Based on the analysis of elderly patients taking COSENTYX:
-1. Common reactions include Pulmonary embolism, Nausea, and Dizziness.
+1. Common reactions include Fall, Aortic occlusion, Cerebrovascular accident.
 Monitor patients for these symptoms.
-2. The risk of hospitalization is approximately 40.00%.
+2. The risk of death is approximately 87.50%.
-3. Be cautious when co-prescribing with LIPITOR, ASPIRIN, and XELJANZ, as these drugs were frequently associated with adverse events.
 4. Consider alternative therapies if the patient is at high risk, or ensure close monitoring during treatment.
 ```